-Netanyahu says not seeking to occupy Gaza but Strip must be ‘deradicalised’
+Netanyahu says not seeking to ‘occupy’ Gaza but ‘demilitarise’ it

 Israeli leader says ‘civilian government’ should rule enclave after Hamas is defeated.

-Israeli Prime Minister Benjamin Netanyahu has said his country does not intend to occupy or govern Gaza after the end of its war with Hamas, but the enclave must be “demilitarised, deradicalised and rebuilt”.
+Israeli Prime Minister Benjamin Netanyahu has said his country does not intend to “occupy” or govern Gaza after the end of its war with Hamas, but the enclave must be “demilitarised, deradicalised and rebuilt”.

 In an interview with Fox News aired on Thursday, Netanyahu said that Israel would need to find a “civilian government” to govern the enclave, which has been run by Hamas since 2006, without specifying who would form such a body.